• Facebook

 Where to eat in Matsuyama

 There are plenty of cafés, restaurants and affordable snack shops in the Dogo Onsen Area, the latter serving Udon Noodles as well as traditional street food.
-Our favourite in that category are Tako Yaki, which are deep fried dough balls filled with octopus meat.
+Our favourite in that category are Tako Yaki, which are deep-fried dough balls filled with octopus meat.
+Don’t leave Japan without trying them!

-Don’t leave Japan without having tried them first!
 If you’re looking for something more substantial, Nikitatsu-an at 3-18 Kitamachi Street comes recommended.
 The small Dogo-no-machiya Café in the Dogo Arcade is a good place for a snack and/or Japanese Tea to regain your strength for more exploring.
 Sit in the back, where you have a view of the cute garden!

 Where to go next